Skip to Main Content

 Impact

-While “value” refers to the perks, benefits, and advantages inherent with your membership program, “impact” references the big-picture changes members make possible.
+While “value” refers to the perks, benefits, and advantages inherent in your membership program, “impact” refers to the big-picture changes members make possible.

 Here’s an example: Membership in our literacy organization is valuable because educators receive much-needed educational resources.
 Membership has an impact because it can help uplift other educators and improve overall literacy rates.

-Communicating members’ impact in addition to reminding them of their membership’s value is important.
+Communicating members’ impact while also reminding them of their membership’s value is important.

-There are some steps you can take to make your impact reports powerful and compelling to your constituents.
-Try breaking your own report’s data down to a granular level, showing how each specific member’s contributions have helped the cause: If a member’s annual dues pay for literacy training for one teacher, that would help a member understand their impact.
+• Break your report’s data down to a granular level, showing how each specific member’s contributions have helped the cause.
+For example, if a member’s annual dues pay for literacy training for one teacher, that would help the member understand their impact.

-You could also take a real-time data approach (like our donor impact hub) that allows your members to see key data in real time through a regularly updated website.
-In the case of the literacy organization, they could create a dashboard that shows real-time updates about how many students’ literacy skills have improved because of your members’ support.
+• Take a real-time data approach, allowing your members to see current organizational data through a regularly updated website.
+In the case of the example literacy organization, they could create a dashboard that shows real-time updates on how many students’ literacy skills have improved because of your members’ support.

 Both types of reports show your members what their support is doing right now to help advance the causes they care about.
 They connect members directly to the outcomes that are only possible because of their support.